Nikon Z lens -are S lenses worth it ?

 In several categories, there are two or Nikkors that deliver excellent images in both mounts: eg 14-24 f2.8; 70-200 f2.8; all the exotic telephotos.

-Weight and handling are overriding factors of choosing Z over F, so is filter fittings eg far simpler for the 14-30 f4S and 14-24 f2.8S.
+Weight and handling are also significant factors for choosing Z over F, so are filter fittings eg far simpler for the 14-30 f4S and 14-24 f2.8S.

 These websites curate what seem to be about the most objective and thorough of comparisons, overall ....
 There's lots of reading therein if one digs into the respective reviews of all the F and Z lenses.
 There are any number of videos out there, but a thorough written review is hard to match :